jmviz/wety/notes.md

 ## TODO

-* Prepend items's language name and term to ety text in embeddings.
-But still store None embedding if item has no ety_text.
 * Cache embeddings using `cacache`.
 * Serialize EtyGraph.
 * Write rust server for frontend client queries.
 The server will use the serialized EtyGraph as input on startup, then hold the EtyGraph in memory while running.